 For several years Renata studied ceramics in Brazil.
 In 2000 she was invited for a two-year apprenticeship with Annie Schliffer at the Rochester folk Art Guild (NY).
-Renata currently works at her studio in Edgewater, MD and teaches at the Maryland Hall for The Creative Arts.
+Renata currently works at her studio in Edgewater, MD and teaches at the Maryland Hall.
 Renata’s work has been displayed at galleries and stores in the US and Brazil.
 She has an MBA from Fundacao Getulio Vargas in Sao Paulo, Brazil.

 Laura is a master potter who graduated Summa Cum Laude from Bowie State University with a degree in Art Education.
 She also holds a masters equivalency in Ceramics.
 She was nominated in 2011 for career art teacher of the year from Maryland Art Education Association.

 Meet our Visual Arts Team